-Upon notification that a student is or may be missing, the Department of Security shall respond with reasonable professional judgment to investigate and make a determination as to whether the student is missing.
+Upon notification that a student is or may be missing, the Lipscomb University Department of Security shall respond with reasonable professional judgment to investigate and make a determination as to whether the student is missing.
 Actions may include, but are not limited to, checking the student's campus dorm room, analyzing class schedule, contacting friends, faculty or other known associates of the student, attempting to locate the student's vehicle and calling the student's cell phone.
-If the Chief of Security and Safety determines that a student is missing, he or she shall notify any other appropriate law enforcement authority and the Vice President for Student Life within 24 hours of such determination.
-The Vice President for Student Life or designee shall then notify any other appropriate University office.
+If the Chief of Lipscomb University Department of Security determines that a student is missing, he or she shall notify any other appropriate law enforcement authority and the Senior Vice President of Student Affairs (or its equivalent or other appropriate officer) within 24 hours of such determination.
+The Senior Vice President of Student Affairs (or its equivalent or other appropriate officer) shall then notify any other appropriate University office.

-If it is determined that a student has been missing for 24 hours, the Vice President for Student Life or his/her designee shall contact the student's emergency contact.
+If it is determined that a student has been missing for 24 hours, the Senior Vice President of Student Affairs (or its equivalent or other appropriate officer) shall contact the student's emergency contact.